SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/8-test-the-flow.md

-# Run the Manager Dashboard in the Incident Management application
+# Run the Manager Dashboard in the Incident Management Application

 ## Prerequisites

-- You have sucessfully deployed the application to your SAP BTP Runtime.
+- You have sucessfully deployed the application to your SAP BTP runtime.
 - You have assigned application roles before accessing the application.
 See [User Role Assignment](https://developers.sap.com/tutorials/user-role-assignment.html).
 - You have integrated your application with SAP Build Work Zone.

-## Run and test the application
+## Run and Test the Application

 1. Access the `Incidents Management` application via launchpad.